 When a divorce is finalized in Texas, both parties must obey all the court orders regarding child custody, conservatorship, possession of and access to the child(ren), and child support.
 However, after the date of the final order, commonly a parent or child may experience significant changes in life that may affect the efficacy or appropriateness of these prior final orders.

 If you need to change your court orders for child custody and visitation, you will have to show that the modification would be for the best interest of the child.

 Reasons a Judge WIll Change Custody in Texas

 Parents are encouraged to work out any issues among themselves.
 If everyone agrees to the proposed change, both parents can sign the forms agreeing to the modification and briefly appear in court so the judge can review the paperwork and determine whether the request is in the best interests of the child.

-In general, if the parents or conservators agree to a modification, then the court will sign off on the agreements of the parties so long as the Court finds that the modification is in the best interest of the child.
+In general, if the parents or conservators agree to a modification, then the court will sign off on the parties' agreements so long as the Court finds that the modification is in the child's best interest.

 Without an agreement, parents request to change an existing custody, visitation, or child support order by filing a “modification” case.
 There are limited circumstances whereby Texas courts will grant a request for modification.